impress-org/givewp/README.md

 5. Run npm install to get the necessary npm packages: `npm install`

+6. Run npm run dev to builds the style and script files: `npm run dev`

-6. Activate the plugin in WordPress
+7. Activate the plugin in WordPress

 That's it.
 You're now ready to start development.